Twitter

 Using PayID

-PayID is a relatively new payment method that many banks claim is secure.
-But many sellers are still unfamiliar with it.
-Scammers exploit this unfamiliarity, sending counterfeit PayID emails to trick sellers into transferring funds, with messages like "X has transferred $$$ to your account, but there’s a problem with your newly opened account.”
-The email instructs a seller to add funds into their PayID account.
-If a seller does as instructed, the funds are sent directly to the scammer rather than their own account.
+PayID is a relatively new payment method so scammers exploit this unfamiliarity, sending fraudulent PayID emails to trick sellers into transferring funds into their PayID account.
+The funds go directly to the scammer rather than their own account.

 How to stay safe on online marketplaces